RESPONDING TO CLIMATE CHANGE

 Our approach is to:

-- Review the adequacy of the mitigation and/or compensation proposals made by the developer; and
+- Review the adequacy of the mitigation and/or compensation proposals made by the developer, to ensure that seabird populations are not prevented from thriving.

 - Make recommendations on further steps that could be taken to improve the environment for the benefit of nature and local communities.